xpack/web-doxygen/website/docs/manual/pages/docblocks.md

  for the corresponding HTML documentation that is generated by Doxygen.

-The brief descriptions are included in the member overview of a class, namespace or file and are printed using a small italic font (this description can be hidden by setting <a href="/web-doxygen/docs/pages/config/#cfg_brief_member_desc">BRIEF\_MEMBER\_DESC</a> to <span class="doxyComputerOutput">NO</span> in the configuration file).
-By default the brief descriptions become the first sentence of the detailed descriptions (but this can be changed by setting the <a href="/web-doxygen/docs/pages/config/#cfg_repeat_brief">REPEAT\_BRIEF</a> tag to <span class="doxyComputerOutput">NO</span>).
+The brief descriptions are included in the member overview of a class, namespace or file and are printed using a small italic font (this description can be hidden by setting <a href="/web-doxygen/docs/pages/config/#cfg_brief_member_desc">BRIEF\_MEMBER\_DESC</a> to <code>NO</code> in the configuration file).
+By default the brief descriptions become the first sentence of the detailed descriptions (but this can be changed by setting the <a href="/web-doxygen/docs/pages/config/#cfg_repeat_brief">REPEAT\_BRIEF</a> tag to <code>NO</code>).
 Both the brief and the detailed descriptions are optional for the Qt style.

 By default a Javadoc style documentation block behaves the same way as a Qt style documentation block.
 This is not according the Javadoc specification however, where the first sentence of the documentation block is automatically treated as a brief description.
 To enable this behavior you should set <a href="/web-doxygen/docs/pages/config/#cfg_javadoc_autobrief">JAVADOC\_AUTOBRIEF</a> to YES in the configuration file.
 If you enable this option and want to put a dot in the middle of a sentence without ending it, you should put a backslash and a space after it.
 Here is an example: